Planning on a visit to the Jewish Ghetto in Rome?

 Also on Via del Portico d’Ottavia, this little bakery is run by ladies who make the famous local Jewish dessert – “pizze”.

 It may sound familiar to pizza, but it’s nothing like it.
-It’s a dried fruit pasty dessert that you’ll see peoplelining out the door for during the day.
+It’s a dried fruit pastry dessert that you’ll see people lining up outside for during the day.
 Once you catch a whiff, you’ll need some yourself.

 Address: Via del Portico d’Ottavia, 1 | Price: € |Hours: Sun-Thu 08:00-19:30; Fri 08:00-17:30